Doctorate of Education in Leadership for Educational Justice

 Master of Arts in Clinical Mental Health Counseling

 Program course work will prepare students for California licensure with the Board of Behavioral Sciences.
 The coursework for the program fulfills the National Board for Certified Counselors (NBCC) educational requirements to sit for the National Counselor Examination (NCE) for National Counselor Certification.

 LPCC’s (Licensed Professional Clinical Counselor) often treat people dealing with problems such as depression and anxiety, addiction and eating disorders.
 Some specialize in couples, family, or child counseling.

 Master of Arts in Education Degree Programs

-There are four graduate degree programs at the master's level--School Counseling, Curriculum and Instruction, Educational Administration and Higher Education.
+There are five graduate degree programs at the master's level--School Counseling, Curriculum and Instruction, Educational Administration, Higher Education and Learning and Teaching.

-Each master's program is based on a foundation of four common graduate courses.
+Each master's program (with the exception of Learning and Teaching) is based on a foundation of four common graduate courses.
 These "core courses" provide the basic knowledge and skills to perform graduate level research, assessment, evaluation and writing; curriculum and program development; and personal and professional reflection, as well as pluralism.
 In addition to these core courses, each program has requirements specific to its discipline and tailored to meet student needs and interests.

 - There are three program starts a year--September, January and May.

 - All programs take an average of 2 years to complete.
-Some students complete the coursework in an accelerated manner in as little to a year and a half, while others choose to take courses more slowly (this flexibility is offered in every program).
+(Learning and Teaching takes exactly 16 months to complete) Some students complete the coursework in an accelerated manner in as little to a year and a half, while others choose to take courses more slowly (this flexibility is offered in every program).

 - Classes are scheduled in the evening (with working adults in mind).